zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-sideloading-overview.md

 * * *

-The following example illustrates a complete URL and query string that instructs the portal to load the extension named "Microsoft_Azure_Demo" from endpoint "https://DemoServer:44300".
+The following example describes a complete URL and query string that instructs the portal to load the extension named "Microsoft_Azure_Demo" from endpoint "https://DemoServer:44300".
 It registers the extension only for the current user session.

 ```ts
    MsPortalImpl.Extension.registerTestExtension({ name: "Microsoft_Azure_Demo", uri: "https://DemoServer:44300" }, true);